quattor/quattor.github.com/_aquilon/site_configuration.md

 `del_` counterparts.
 You are recommended to read the help of each command before actually running it.

+Before starting using the `aq` command, you need get a Kerberos ticket.
+If the user you are logged on has been declared as a Kerberos principal, you can do it with `kinit` command (without parameters).

 ## Archetypes, domains...

 You need to start by declaring archetypes and the basic domains for